In my new pursuit of stand-up comedy, my biggest challenge is the time limit. The “tight five” is the bread-and-butter of a stand-up comedian.

 If you’re in your head, you’re not connecting with the audience.
 Even the best jokes won’t land in that situation.

-These are also the fundamental elements of productivity.
+As it happens, these are also the fundamental elements of productivity.
 Coincidence?
 Not at all.